nestybox/sysbox/docs/user-guide/configuration.md

-For example, normally when you create a bind-mount into a container, Sysbox will use ID-mapped-mounts or shiftfs to ensure the bind-mounted file shows up with proper ownership inside the rootless Sysbox container:
+For example, normally when you create a bind-mount into a container, Sysbox will use ID-mapped-mounts or shiftfs to ensure the bind-mounted file shows up with proper ownership inside the fake-root Sysbox container:

 ```
 $ docker run --runtime=sysbox-runc -it --rm -v /path/to/somefile:/mnt/somefile alpine

-# This shows the container is rootless (root in container is unprivileged user 165536 on the host):
+# This shows the container uses a fake-root (root in container is unprivileged user 165536 on the host):
 / # cat /proc/self/uid_map
          0     165536      65536